tawanda-kembo/moodle-paynow-plugin/paynow/README.txt

 INSTALLATION
 ------------

-Download the latest moodle-paynow-plugin.zip from the Moodle Plugins Directory and unzip the contents into the enrol/paynow directory.
+Download the latest enrol_paynow.zip from the Moodle Plugins Directory and unzip the contents into the enrol/paynow directory.

 - http://moodle.org/plugins/